turbine-kreuzberg/page-transitions/README.md

-# Votum Page Transition Plugin
+# VOTUM Page Transition Plugin

 An easy, small and lightweight Javascript plugin for page transitions / sliding pages on mobile websites.